-Just a few days ago I was part of a 50,000 person crowd in London’s Hyde Park for a unique and special event.
-Carole King, the legendary singer and song writer performed the whole of her exceptional Tapestry album live to an audience of devoted fans.
+London – July, 2016 – Just a few days ago I was part of a 50,000 person crowd in London’s Hyde Park for a unique and special event.
+Carole King, the legendary singer and song writer performed the whole of her exceptional ‘Tapestry’ album live to an audience of devoted fans.

-In the crowd, right next to me, a beautiful blond woman stood and wept through the entire concert, she’d travelled thousands of miles to see Carole King live.
-She has been a fan for decades and this is the first time she has seen her hero on stage.
+Back in London at the concert – In the crowd, right next to me, a beautiful blond woman stood and wept through the entire performance.
+She’d travelled thousands of miles to see Carole King live.
+She had been a fan for decades and this was the first time she had seen her hero on stage.
 She explained that her elder sister visited London in the 1970s and brought back a song book ‘Carole King, Tapestry’ as a gift for her younger sibling.
 After forty years she and her sister were finally seeing this ‘amazing songwriter and performer’ on stage.
 What a magical night.
 I’m sure there were so many other stories in the crowd.
 Many of the spectators had stood patiently for hours, despite their advancing years.

-Carole also played a fabulous medley of songs she co-wrote with Gerry Goffin including: ‘Chains’ which was recorded by The Beatles for their first album.
+Carole also played a fabulous medley of songs she co-wrote with Gerry Goffin (her husband at one time) including: ‘Chains’ which was recorded by The Beatles for their first album.
 ‘Take Good Care of My Baby’ and ‘Something tells me I’m into Something Good’.
 A duet between Carole King and her daughter Louise Goffin predictably brought the house down with ‘Where you Lead’.

 Tapestry (1971) – Carole King’s exceptional album.
 Tracks are as follows: